fission/keda-connectors/CONTRIBUTING.md

 }
 ```

-At end of main we are calling consume messages method, let's dive into that.
+At the end of main we are calling consume messages method, let's dive into that.

 ```
 conn.consumeMessage()